mobalazs/rotor-framework/docs/view-builder-fields-plugin.md

 ## Overview

 The Fields Plugin provides declarative field management for SceneGraph nodes.
-It enables setting and updating node properties through a `fields` configuration, supporting static values, function expressions, and dynamic values (using `@` operator and string interpolation).
+It enables setting and updating node properties through a `fields` configuration, supporting static values, function expressions, and dynamic values (using `@` and `$` operators with string interpolation).

 ## Config Value Types